 1. Full-Stack Frameworks

-These frameworks provide comprehensive solutions, including frontend templates and backend database handling.
-They come with built-in admin panels, user authentication systems, ORM (Object-Relational Mapping), and more.
+These frameworks offer everything you need, from frontend templates to backend database management.
+They include admin panels, user authentication systems, ORM (Object-Relational Mapping), and more.

-Best For: Developers building complex, full-featured web applications like e-commerce sites or content management systems.
+Best For: Developers creating complex, full-featured web applications like e-commerce sites or content management systems.

 2. Microframeworks

-Microframeworks offer only the essential features to get your project started.
-They're lean, flexible, and ideal for developers who want full control and prefer adding only the necessary components.
+Microframeworks provide only the essential features needed to start a project.
+They’re lightweight, flexible, and ideal for developers who prefer adding components as needed.

 Best For: Rapid prototyping, APIs, and small-scale web applications.